Why Jalen Hurts needs this Week 10 bye week

 Three powerhouse teams are on bye this week and Jalen Hurts may be who benefits the most.

-Why Jalen Hurts needs this Week 10 bye week originally appeared on NBC Sports Boston
+Why Jalen Hurts needs this Week 10 bye week originally appeared on NBC Sports Bay Area

 Three powerhouse teams are on bye this week and Jalen Hurts may be who benefits the most.

-Why Jalen Hurts needs this Week 10 bye week originally appeared on NBC Sports Boston
+Why Jalen Hurts needs this Week 10 bye week originally appeared on NBC Sports Bay Area

 Jorge Martin brought together some of the toughest fantasy football losses in Week 9.